Fresh-Peach Drop Cookies

 - 1/8 teaspoon ground cinnamon

-Preheat oven to 375.
+Preheat oven to 375 degrees.
 Whisk together flour, salt, and baking soda.

 Beat butter and granulated sugar with a mixer on medium-high speed until pale and fluffy, about 4 minutes.
 Reduce speed to low.
 Beat in egg and vanilla.
 Add flour mixture, and beat until just combined.
 Add peaches and jam, and beat until just combined.